-Using Portia Ear Syringe / Otex Combi Pack – available from most chemists
+We recommend using Portia Ear Syringe / Otex Combi Pack – available from most chemists.

 This is an effective method of relieving the symptoms of blockage and discomfort and because you are in control of the pressure used, has been shown to be a safe alternative to syringing performed by a healthcare professional.

 DO NOT SELF TREAT IF YOU HAVE:

 f) Latex allergy